civilcode/civilcode/README.md

 * once inside the application service module value objects are used, i.e. validated types
 * domain actions receive validated types only (i.e. not `CivilCode.Params.t`)
 * a repository for the aggregate is required
-* use DomainEvents as a method to reason about the application, even if they are not published
+* use a `CivilCode.DomainEvent` to communicate between bounded contexts if required

 ```elixir
 # apps/magasin_core/lib/magasin_core/sales/application/order_application_service.ex